AndersDeath/diary2/000-current.md

 # 12 March - Sunday - 164 day of immigration

 I've been fighting with myself for whole day.
 Initially I didn't feel well.
-I was extrimely ne
+I was extrimely nerveous this morning.